ceSchueler/Cosps/README.md

-Cosps
+# Cosps
-Collection of soon programmed Software
+## Collection of soon programmed Software

+# Contributon
+You can contribute to this Project in form of Pull Requests.